 On average, Australians purchase 27kg of new textiles each year and then discard around 23kg into landfill — annually.

-*On your first UPPAREL collection only. $25 voucher valid on orders over $49.
+*On your first collection only.

 1. Register for collection.

 Go online and book your collection.
 You can send us 10kg of your old textiles for only $35.
 We’ll send you a $25 voucher to redeem on full-price product at Lois Hazel.

 Gather up your unwanted clothing, linen and shoes.
 Ensure clothes and textiles have been given a clean, ready for someone else to use and love.
 Shoes should be in good condition and be given a quick wipe.
 No underwear and bra’s please!

 Now you’re ready to give those unwanted textiles a second life!
 Simply book your collection through the link in your confirmation email, then print and attach the generated labels to your box(es) and leave them outside for collection.
 We’ll take care of the rest!

 Our team will book your collection within 48 hours of receiving your request and provide you with a label to attach to your package.
 A courier from our third-party network will then come to pick it up from your front door.
 Then we’ll get to recycling!

 But how exactly do you keep my items out of landfill and give them a second life?

 If your items are sent in a suitable condition, then we can donate them to one of our charity partners for someone else to love.